githubsneethi/githubsneethi/README.md

 # Hi, I'm Neethi! 👋
 🎓 A Computer Science student passionate about building technology for the common good.

-## 🌱 I'm currently Learning
+## 🌱 My Skills
-* Data Structures & Algorithms
+* Data Structures & Algorithms (in Java)
-* Object-Oriented Programming (in Java, my favorite!)
+* Object-Oriented Programming (in Java)
 * NLP and Linguistics (basics)
-* Machine Learning fundamentals
+* Machine Learning fundamentals (using Scikitlearn)

-## 🚀 Interests
-* Accessibility Technology
-* Speech & Language Processing
-* Healthcare Applications of AI
+* Proficient in Python libraries such as Numpy, Pandas and Matplotlib
-* Web Development
+* Currently Learning Web Development using JavaScript, React and MongoDB

 ## 🔨 Projects
 I'm currently working on projects focused on solving real-world problems through technology, particularly in communication accessibility and Indian language computing.
 One of the languages I love working on is my mother tongue Telugu (begins to sing "Maa Telugu thalliki..." :D).
 Some areas I enjoy exploring include:
 * Speech-based assistive technologies (Vachan, a communication framework for Parkinson's patients)
 * Transliteration tools (Maata, a simple keyboard to transliterate from English to Telugu)
-* Machine learning applications (working on it!)
 * Full-stack web development (Pichchuka, a website for children to learn Telugu)

-## 📚 Current Goals
-* Strengthen my DSA and problem-solving skills
-* Build impactful speech technology tools
-* Learn more about system design that's accessible for everyone

 ## 💡 Philosophy

-> Technology is most meaningful when it helps people communicate, learn, and live more independently.
+> I strongly believe that technology is most meaningful when it helps people communicate, learn, and live more independently.
+It is my dream to see everyone have the same resources to learn and participate in the job market, regardless of their physical disabilities.
+That's why I've made it my life's mission to build tools that will take them one step ahead and keep them at par with their other peers.
-> First, do no harm, look for the errors and slowly debug them (when dealing with bad code haha :D)

 *"You are never too old to set another goal or dream another dream." - CS Lewis (my favorite author btw :) )*